averbraeck/dsol/docs/1-getting-started/example-event.md

 ## Code
-The working example code for this model can be found at: [https://github.com/averbraeck/dsol/tree/main/dsol-demo/src/main/java/nl/tudelft/simulation/dsol/demo/event/mm1](https://github.com/averbraeck/dsol/tree/main/dsol-demo/src/main/java/nl/tudelft/simulation/dsol/demo/event/mm1).
+The working example code for this model can be found at: [https://github.com/averbraeck/dsol/tree/main/dsol-demo/src/main/java/nl/tudelft/simulation/dsol/demo/des/mm1]https://github.com/averbraeck/dsol/tree/main/dsol-demo/src/main/java/nl/tudelft/simulation/dsol/demo/des/mm1).

-- `MM1Application` executes a single replication and presents the output statistics textually on the screen.
-- `MM1ExperimentApplication` carries out 10 replications and displays replication statistics and summary statistics on the screen.
-- `MM1SwingApplication` executes a single replication and displays the results in a graphical user interface.
+All 10 steps are provided, with a self-contained directory for each step.